JORGEBAYUELO/JORGEBAYUELO/README.md

 IT Specialist | Junior System Administrator
 ------------------------------------------

-As a IT Specialist & Junior System Administrator, I'm leveraging my decade-long background in technical 3D artistry to build a robust career in IT.
+As an IT Specialist & Junior System Administrator, I'm leveraging my decade-long background in technical 3D artistry to build a robust career in IT.
 My current focus includes:

 - Pursuing CompTIA Network+ certification to solidify my system Networking skills
 - Developing expertise in network and software troubleshooting